View complete rotation schedule here.

 - About 130 renal transplants are performed each year and the resident has the responsibility for preoperative and post-operative care of these patients.
 There are frequent opportunities to deal with fluid and electrolyte problems, acute and chronic renal failure, immunosuppression, hypertension, infectious diseases, and other difficult medical problems.

-- How about: On the abdominal transplant service, the urology resident works closely with Dr Barry as well as the general surgery resident and faculty.
+- On the abdominal transplant service, the urology resident works closely with Dr Barry as well as the general surgery resident and faculty.
 While the focus is renal transplant, residents also participate in liver and pancreas transplants.
 Residents also gain valuable knowledge in the care of complex patients.

 - At the VAMC, residents will lead their own outpatient clinic while continuing to develop endoscopic, open, and robotic surgical skills.
 This is also an opportunity to develop leadership skills while mentoring the junior residents on the team.